househappy/MapPointMapper/README.md

 MapPointMapper
 ==============

-`MapPointMapper` is an OS X application designed to plot latitude and longitude coordinates for ease of visualization of geospacial data.
+`MapPointMapper` is an OS X application designed to plot [WKT data](https://en.wikipedia.org/wiki/Well-known_text) and latitude and longitude coordinates for ease of visualization of geospacial data.

 ## Requirements